hermehehe/shortestPath/README.md

 # shortestPath

 In this project I designed a graph structure which stores a weighted, undirected graph.
 The program uses Dijkstra's algorithim to determine the lowest-weight path between two vertices.
 For this program's purposes, the graph's vertices represents a city intersection, the edges are roads, and the weight of these edges are the travel time between two intersections.
-This program challenged me as it was the first time I implemented an algorithm such as Dijkstra's in my own code, through this, I got to learn more about using heaps and queues as well.
+This program challenged me, as it was the first time I implemented an algorithm such as Dijkstra's in my own code, through this, I got to learn more about using heaps and queues as well.

 **Adjustment Factor**